 - It allows municipal corporations and townships to pass regulations limiting the number of dispensaries or prohibiting them altogether.

 - The bill would not prevent employers from terminating an employee for marijuana use, even with a physician's approval, and would still allow zero-tolerance policies and drug-testing.

 - It would designate firing someone for marijuana use as "just cause," preventing that employee from obtaining unemployment compensation.

 AIDS, amyotrophic lateral sclerosis, Alzheimer's disease, cancer, chronic traumatic encephalopathy, Crohn's disease, epilepsy or another seizure disorder, fibromyalgia, glaucoma, hepatitis C, inflammatory bowel disease, multiple sclerosis, pain that is either chronic and severe or intractable, Parkinson's disease, positive status for HIV, post-traumatic stress disorder, sickle cell anemia, spinal cord disease or injury, Tourette's syndrome, traumatic brain injury, and ulcerative colitis.

 The bill will now go to Governor Kasich for approval and signature.
 There is also a group in the state that is seeking to have a proposed constitutional amendment legalizing medical marijuana put on the November ballot.
 According to Cleveland.com, Ohioans for Medical Marijuana needs to collect 305,591 signatures by July 6 to get their measure on the ballot.
 Their proposal is broader than HB523 and would allow smoking marijuana in private areas and home growing the drug.
 It also includes a larger number of eligible medical conditions.

-For more information about this issue, see these articles from The Columbus Dispatch and Cincinnati Enquirer.
 The bill itself, along with LSC analysis and status updates are available at the Ohio General Assembly website's page for the bill.